RTÉ: Establishment and name

-Broadcasting in Ireland began in 1926 with 2RN in Dublin.
-From that date until June 1960 the broadcasting service (2RN, later Radio Éireann) operated as a section of the Department of Posts and Telegraphs.
-Those working for the service were directly employed by the Irish Government and regarded as civil servants.
+Broadcasting in Ireland began in 1926 with the radio station 2RN in Dublin.
+From that date until June 1960, this broadcasting service (later Radio Éireann) operated as a section of the Department of Posts and Telegraphs.
+Those working for the service were directly employed by the Irish government and regarded as civil servants.

 RTÉ was established on 1 June 1960 (as the Radio Éireann Authority) under the Broadcasting Authority Act 1960, the principal legislation under which it still operates.
-The existing Radio Éireann service was transferred to the new authority, which was also made responsible for the new television service (Telefís Éireann).
+The existing Radio Éireann service was transferred to the new Authority, which was also made responsible for the new television service (Telefís Éireann).
 The television service started broadcasting on 31 December 1961, from the Kippure transmitter site near Dublin.
-Eamonn Andrews was the first Chairman of Radio Éireann, the first director-general was Edward Roth.
-The name of the authority was changed, at the suggestion of Áine Ní Cheanainn, to Radio Telefís Éireann by the Broadcasting Authority (Amendment) Act 1966, and both the radio and television services became known as RTÉ in that year.
+Eamonn Andrews was the first chairman of Radio Éireann; the first director general was Edward Roth.
+At the suggestion of Áine Ní Cheanainn, the Broadcasting Authority (Amendment) Act 1966 changed the name of the Authority to Radio Telefís Éireann; both the radio and television services became known as RTÉ that year.

 Section 113 of the Broadcasting Act 2009 changed the name of the organisation from "Radio Telefís Éireann" to "Raidió Teilifís Éireann", to reflect the current standard spelling of the name in Irish.

-The "É" in RTÉ is often pronounced as the English letter "E".
-However, in the Irish language "É" is pronounced /ga/.
+The letter É in RTÉ is often pronounced as the English letter E. However, in the Irish language, É is pronounced /ga/.